uniport/uniport-gateway/README.md

 ### IDE

-A simple setup can be launched by first starting some background services with [docker compose](server/src/test/resources/configs/router-rules/docker-compose.yml), and then run the Portal-Gateway with the launch config `Launch (router-rules)` (VSCode) or the run config `PortalGateway` (IntelliJ).
+A simple setup can be launched by first starting some background services with [docker compose](server/src/test/resources/configs/router-rules/docker-compose.yml), and then run the Uniport-Gateway with the launch config `Launch (router-rules)` (VSCode) or the run config `PortalGateway` (IntelliJ).

 ```bash
 docker compose -f server/src/test/resources/configs/router-rules/docker-compose.yml up